-This paper is organized as follows.
+In summary, the remainder of this text is structured as follows.
 Section~\ref{sec:main_results} presents the main results, including Theorem~\ref{main_thm}, which characterizes the eigenstructure of the linear approximation \( F \eta \) for \( \eta \) belonging to an infinite-dimensional subspace of \( L^2(B) \), and Corollary~\ref{main:corollary}, which establishes the compactness of \( F \) when restricted to the same subspace.
 Section~\ref{sec:basis} introduces two auxiliary results, Lemma~\ref{lemma:gradient} and Lemma~\ref{lemma:Jacobi}, which serve as key tools in the proof of the main theorem.
-The proof of Theorem~\ref{main_thm} is then given in Section~\ref{sec:proof}.
+Section~\ref{sec:proof} contains the proof of Theorem~\ref{main_thm} and the auxiliary result Lemma~\ref{proof:lemma_aux}.